-It seems necessary to note here a change in the editorial policy of the NUNTIUS and to give an explanation of it.
-Although the first purpose of the NUNTIUS is that of furnishing to the chapters a knowledge of the business of the fraternity and although the magazine should serve as a clearing-house for information of mutual interest, it should also mirror the life of the various chapters.
+It seems necessary to note here a change in the editorial policy of the NUNTIUS and to give an explanation of Although the first purpose of the NUNTIUS is that of furnishing to the chapters a knowledge of the business of the fraternity and although the magazine should serve as a clearing-house for information of mutual interest, it should also mirror the life of the various chapters.
 Since the national organization has life and enthusiasm only as its constituent chapters possess these qualities, it would appear that the best way in which we can get our fingers on the pulse of the organization, so to speak, is to find out what the activities of the local chapters are.
-It is for this reason, then, that the Editorial staff is urging you to send in information about your group.

-In order to secure this knowledge and at the same time to promote contacts between chapters as well as with the national organization, the following procedure has been devised: five student members have been chosen from five different chapters who will serve to establish contacts with particular chapters assigned to them.
-These student members, Associate Editors of the NUN-TIUS, in the time immediately preceding publication of the magazine, will write to the NUNTIUS reporters of their groups.
+It is for this reason, then, that the Editorial staff is urging you to send in information about your cedure has been devised: five student members have been chosen from five different chapters who will serve to establish contacts with particular chapters assigned to them.
+These student members, Associate Editors of the Nuntius, in the time immediately preceding publication of the magazine, will write to the Nuntius reporters of their groups.
 (Each chapter has been asked to designate such a person.)
 It is the hope that closer relations among chapters may be established by this means.